ErikZ719/ErikZ719/README.md

 ## Hi there 👋

+🔭 I’m currently a full-time researcher at the Xiamen University of Technology, working in the Fujian Key Laboratory of Pattern Recognition and Image Understanding.
+👯 I am also a visiting student at Shanghai Jiao Tong University.
+🌱 My research interests primarily focus on Explainable AI and LMMs.
+📫 Email: qiyanzhao618@gmail.com; zqyqq@xmut.edu.cn
+🤔 I am currently looking for PhD opportunities.
+If you are interested, please feel free to reach out.

 <!--
 **ErikZ719/ErikZ719** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.